LANCET COUNTDOWN ON HEALTH AND CLIMATE CHANGE

 THE LANCET COUNTDOWN

-The Lancet Countdown: Tracking Progress on Health and Climate Change is a multi-disciplinary collaboration monitoring the links between health and climate change.
-It brings togethers lead researchers from 43 academic institutions and UN agencies in every continent, publishing annual updates of its findings to provide decision-makers with high-quality evidence-based recommendations.
-For its 2023 assessment, visit https://www.lancetcountdown.org/.
+The Lancet Countdown: Tracking Progress on Health and Climate Change is an international, multi-disciplinary collaboration that exists to monitor the links between public health and climate change.
+It brings together 38 academic institutions and UN agencies from every continent, drawing on the expertise of climate scientists, engineers, economists, political scientists, public health professionals, and doctors.
+Each year, the Lancet Countdown publishes an annual assessment of the state of climate change and human health, seeking to provide decision-makers with access to high-quality evidence-based policy guidance.
+For the full 2020 assessment, visit www.lancetcountdown.org/2020-report/.

 THE AMERICAN PUBLIC HEALTH ASSOCIATION

 The American Public Health Association (APHA) champions the health of all people and all communities.
-It strengthens the public health profession, promotes best practices, and shares the latest public health research and information.
+We strengthen the public health profession, promote best practices, and share the latest public health research and information.
 The APHA is the only organization that influences federal policy, has a nearly 150-year perspective, and brings together members from all fields of public health.
 In 2018, APHA also launched the Center for Climate, Health and Equity.
-With a long-standing commitment to climate as a health issue, APHA’s Center applies principles of health equity to help shape climate policy, engagement, and action to justly address the needs of all communities regardless of age, geography, race, income, gender, and more.
+With a long-standing commitment to climate as a health issue, APHA’s Center applies principles of health equity to help shape climate policy, engagement, and action to justly address the needs of all communities regardless of age, geography, race, income, gender and more.
 APHA is the leading voice on the connection between climate and public health.
 Learn more at www.apha.org/climate.

-Lancet Countdown, 2023: 2023 Lancet Countdown on Health and Climate Change Policy Brief for the United States of America.
-Beyeler NS, Knappenberger P, Hess JJ, Salas RN.
-Lancet Countdown U.S. Policy Brief, London, United Kingdom, 20 pp.
+Recommended Citation: Lancet Countdown, 2020: 2020 Lancet Countdown on Health and Climate Change Policy Brief for the United States of America.
+Salas RN, Lester PK, Hess JJ.
+Lancet Countdown U.S. Policy Brief, London, United Kingdom.